kush-daga/kush-daga/README.md

 I have mostly worked with Frontend technologies, like React, NextJS and Svelte (still learning) using mainly typescript as my first language of choice, most of my work revolves around this domain :)

 ### Current Work:
+_**Fampay (Current Focus) **_ - Joined Fampay as a Full-Time Frontend Developer, working on thier web view flows inside Native applications used by 5mn+ users.
+Working with React, React-Query, Styled Components.

-_**UrbanTV (Current Focus)**_ - [UrbanTV](https://urbantv.shop) My major focus right now is on building the go to solution for live commerce in India, a platform that enables any creator, housewife, employee, or a brand, to easily start selling thier products to buyers via LiveStreams, with easy solution for buyers to add to cart and buy the product shown.
+_**UrbanTV**_ - [UrbanTV](https://urbantv.shop) My major focus right now is on building the go to solution for live commerce in India, a platform that enables any creator, housewife, employee, or a brand, to easily start selling thier products to buyers via LiveStreams, with easy solution for buyers to add to cart and buy the product shown.

 _**Swank**_ - A project for building a small documentation based social media app that motivates users to participate in challenges like 100daysofcode and keep them motivated by rewarding consistency and having a feed to track the progress of themselves and get motivated by progress of others.
 A solution that involves the Feed structure similar to twitter but in depth knowledge of the post in a format similar to hashnode and incentives similar to snapchat's streaks.
 Tech used - Nextjs with prisma and GiraphQL